PhD Candidate

 Research Interests

-Entertainment Media and Social Change, Political Culture, Digital Media, Gendered Violence, Mixed Methods Research
+Entertainment Media and Social Change, Political Culture & Consciousness, Digital Media, Gendered Violence, Transformative Learning

 Research Description

-Shaimaa's research centers media psychology and gendered violence, looking at how entertainment media and cultural narratives shape social cognition.
-She is interested in how media can invite audiences into different social realities, fostering empathy, belief change, and shifts in worldview to reduce harmful social norms.
-She takes a mixed methods approach to the study of social problems, with a transformative and abolitionist perspective.
+Shaimaa's research centers consciousness, gendered violence and media psychology, looking at how entertainment media and cultural narratives shape social cognition.
+She is interested in how media can invite audiences into different social realities, fostering empathy, belief change and shifts in worldview to reduce harmful social norms.
+She takes a transformative mixed methods approach to the study of complex social problems.

 Education